The Rice Purity Test: how does your score actually compare?

 What is the Rice Purity Test?

 The Rice Purity Test originated at Rice University in Houston, Texas, as a survey designed to measure how "pure" incoming students were based on various life experiences.
-It has been administered informally for decades, with the Rice Thresher (the student newspaper) publishing results from a survey of 124,952 students that found a mean score of approximately 61.46 out of 100.
+It was first administered during O-Week (Orientation Week), the annual welcome programme for new students, as an icebreaker bonding activity.
+The most commonly cited origin year is 1924, when the Rice Thresher published what appears to be the first version, a short survey of 119 female students.
+The modern 100-question format developed through the 1980s as the test spread beyond Rice to other universities including MIT, Berkeley, and Carnegie Mellon, each adapting the questions for their campus culture.
+The Rice Thresher survey of 124,952 students found a mean score of approximately 61.46 out of 100.
 The test became widely viral again in 2022-2023 through TikTok, reaching a much younger audience than the original Rice University context.

 What is the average Rice Purity Score?